-During 2021, investments were limited to certificates of deposit, federal agency securities, municipal securities, the State Treasury Asset Reserve of Ohio (STAR Ohio) and money market funds.
+During 2022, investments were limited to certificates of deposit, U.S. government securities, municipal securities, the State Treasury Asset Reserve of Ohio (STAR Ohio) and money market funds.

 Except for non-participating investment contracts, investments are reported at fair value which is based on quoted market prices or, in the case of mutual funds, current share price.
 Non-participating investment contracts, such as repurchase agreements, are reported at cost.